 However, almost four years later the name no longer fitted our business model.

 Why a marketing 'consultancy' rather than an 'agency'?

-Whilst I’ve received good feedback about the term ‘micro agency’ and clients said they appreciated the value-add remote model in comparison to other more traditional agencies, I felt that including the term ‘agency’ in the company name could add unnecessary confusion.
+Whilst I've received good feedback about the term 'micro agency' and clients said they appreciated our specialisms and the value-add remote model in comparison to other more traditional agencies, I felt that including the term 'agency' in the company name could add unnecessary confusion.
 After all, Realise enjoys relationships with both agency and direct business clients.
 Our services have also broadened to include resources, coaching, training and courses, and we are now much more focused on our offer.
 We operate a remote model and flexible teams rather than a premises.
 We are not a full service agency; people work with us on specific aspects of digital projects for our expertise.